Conversational Italian: 5 Steps to Suave Speaking Skills

 Use Italian Filler Words

-Filler words are words like “um,” “like” and “so,” to name a few.
-You probably use them in English (hopefully not too often!) as a way to keep the sentence going without stopping it short.
+Filler words include “um,” “like” and “so.”
+You probably use them in English (hopefully not too often!) as a way to keep conversations going without dead air.

-By learning some Italian filler words, you can keep sounding Italian even while you’re trying to remember how to say that one word that’s, like, on the tip of your tongue.
+By learning some Italian filler words, you can sound Italian even while you’re trying to remember how to say that one word that’s on the tip of your tongue.
+For example, you can emphasize a point by saying proprio (really).

 2. Use Authentic Resources